CNES/aviso-fes/docs/source/pyfes.rst

 Introduction
 ============

 This module provides a Python interface to the tidal prediction software.
-It is based on the C library libfes, which is a part of the FES2014 software package.
-The FES2014 software package is available from the GitHub repository `aviso-fes
-<https://github.com/CNES/aviso-fes>`_.
-The FES2014 tides database is available
-from the `AVISO website
+The FES tides database is available from the `AVISO website
 <http://www.aviso.altimetry.fr/en/data/products/auxiliary-products/global-tide-fes.html>`_.

 To predict tides, you need to instantiate a